dbwest/rspec-fizzbuzz/README.md

 2. We expect fizzbuzz(5) to return "Buzz"
 3. We expect fizzbuzz(15) to return "FizzBuzz"

-Furthermore, we could also provide a negative case.
+Finally when not divisible by 3 or 5 it simply returns the number.

-4. We expect fizzbuzz(4) to return nil or nothing or ""
+4. We expect fizzbuzz(4) to return 4

 We don't care how that `#fizzbuzz` method works, nor how it's defined, *we are just stating our expectations*.
 And we're doing that first.
 When coding, it's important to have a target to shoot for; by writing your test first and stating your expectations of your code, you know your goal.
 You get to use your entire brain to think about just your goals, not how you'll get there, which adds clarity and focus to the problem.